platformio/platformio-docs/platforms/atmelsam.rst

     * - :ref:`framework_simba`
       - Simba is an RTOS and build framework.
 It aims to make embedded programming easy and portable.

+    * - :ref:`framework_zephyr`
+      - The Zephyr Project is a scalable real-time operating system (RTOS) supporting multiple hardware architectures, optimized for resource constrained devices, and built with safety and security in mind.

 Boards
 ------